 What was the Battle of Berlin?
 When did it take place?
 When did it end?
-Why Nazi Germany did lost its capital against the Red Army of the Soviet Union?
-Discover here the final death throes of Hitler’s Third Reich during the Second World War, some facts, and the atrocities of the Battle of Berlin.
+Why Nazi Germany did loose its capital against the Red Army of the Soviet Union?
+Discover here the final death throes of Hitler’s Third Reich during the Second World War, some of its most interesting facts, and the atrocities commited by both sides during the Battle of Berlin.

 #1 Berlin 1945.
 Day-to-day under the bombs

 January 1945, it was obvious to most of the Germans, that the war was lost.
 Except for Hitler, who in their fantastical delusion, and totally disconnected from the front realities, dreamt of encircling the advancing Soviet armies, with units that barely had personnel or ammunition left to counterattack.
 Berlin and all the major cities of the German Reich were devastated.
 Its citizens lived amongst the ruins, spending more time in cellars than in their own beds.
 Germans had lost the war by then, but not their sense of humour, dubbing the initials of the air-raid shelters, LSR (Luftschutzraum), as ‘Learn Russian Quickly’.

 The Wehrmacht was no longer the fighting machine it had been in 1941.
 Gaps in their ranks were filled with the Volkssturm, a militia created by the Nazi Party, which amalgamated the crippled, the old, and the unfit who weren’t serving in the regular army already.
 The teenagers and kids of the Hitler Youth were also cruelly thrown into battle.
 As one German officer crudely admitted it: ‘it was a crime to send children against a battle-hardened enemy’.
 But Hitler’s regime wasn’t bound by any common sense or humanity.Author